Market Beliefs about Open vs. Closed AI: Discussion

 \section{Discussion}

 There is wide disagreement about the economic implications of advances in machine intelligence.
-This paper builds on a literature that attempts to better understand market beliefs about these implications through financial decisions \citep{jones_ai_2024,chow_transformative_2025,andrews_markets_2025}.
+This paper builds on a literature that attempts to better understand market beliefs about these implications through financial decisions \citep{jones_ai_2024,chow_transformative_2025}.
 This paper investigates the puzzle documented by \citet{andrews_markets_2025}.
 It finds evidence that long term bond markets shift in opposite directions following open versus closed AI model releases.
 The patterns documented here could be explained by many different stories.
 One possibility is that firms make different investments depending on the two types of advancements.
 While established tech firms have substantial internal resources to fund AI investments, open models allow for wider categories of firms to invest in developing and integrating AI technologies.
 It is possible that this could increase demand for resources in the present.
-However, it could also be that markets believe that openness leads to higher economic growth or higher existential risk than closed models.
-Regardless of the underlying mechanism, these results suggest the possibility that market participants believe that the openness of AI models could have large economic implications.
+It could also result from other economic decisions impacted by whether advances in AI are open or closed.
+It could also be that markets believe that open advances lead to higher economic growth or higher existential risk than closed advances.
+Regardless of the underlying mechanism, these results suggest the possibility that market participants believe that whether advances in AI are open or closed could have important economic implications.